evanwill/get-git-b/README.md

 <https://evanwill.github.io/get-git-b>

-## Introduction to version control with Git and GitHub
+## Introduction to Version Control with Git and GitHub

 Do you have files like `final.txt`, `final_revised.txt`, `final_revised2.txt`, `final_revised2_revised.txt`?
 Version control WILL make your life better!